-Prerequisite: M201 or equivalent for MOS1500; M201 or equivalent, L100, L105, L115, 125, and L135 for MOS-E1875
+Prerequisite: M201 or equivalent for MOS1500/ MOS-OH1500; M200 or equivalent for MBASOH 900/ MAOH 750/ CTOH 600; M201 or equivalent, L100, L105, L115, L125, and L135 for MOS-E1875

 ELECTRONIC HEALTH RECORDS

 M207 75 Hours, Lecture

 This course will instruct the student how to input data, update patient information, schedule, and document medical records; Including the definition, benefits, standards, functionality, confidentiality and security, and impact of the EHR in the healthcare environment.
 The course will explore implementation of the EHR including infrastructure required, project management techniques, information technology systems, workflow processes and redesign in various health care settings.
 Legal issues created by implementation of the HER will be discussed.